 6pm: Time to head over to the Wheeler Opera House and grab your seat in the main theatre for fiery Latin jazz from one of JAS’ favorite Aritsts, Poncho Sanchez!

-7:30: Once Poncho’s set is over grab a glass of wine at the Wheeler Lobby bar and enjoy a little of Natalie Cressman & Ian Faquini who will be performing in the lobby.
+7:30: Once Poncho’s set is over join us in the Wheeler Lobby and enjoy a little of Natalie Cressman & Ian Faquini.
 Trombonist and singer/songwriter Cressman and composer, guitarist, and singer Faquini have created a uniquely intimate collaboration, drawing from impressionism, jazz, and the great Brazilian songwriting tradition.
 Their original material features songs in three different languages and encompasses a vast spectrum of musical ground.

 8:30pm: Take a quick stroll from the Wheeler over to the Limelight Hotel, a great spot to grab a bite to eat while you enjoy music from the Multi-Grammy Nominated Duo The Baylor Project, a husband and wife duo steeped in the heart and soul of jazz.